SOLV-Code/Open-Source-Env-Cov-PacSalmon/DATA/Chascoetal2021_SnakeRiverCk/README.md

 **Status**: In Progress

 **Maintained by**: This entry maintained by [@SOLV-Code](https://github.com/SOLV-Code).
-The official version of the data set used in the paper is available via the lead author's [github repository](https://github.com/bchasco/SAR_paper), but there is currently no up-to-date source for these covariates.
+The official version of the data set used in the paper is available via the lead author's [github repository](https://github.com/bchasco/SAR_paper), but there is currently no official up-to-date source for these covariates.

 **Last Data Update**: 2014-02-19

 ### Introduction

-The paper focuses on 1 specific group of salmon, spring/summer Chinook from the Snake River basin on the Columbia, and analyzes the complex correlations and interactions of large-scale and more local environmental covariates.
+The paper focuses on one specific group of salmon, spring/summer Chinook from the Snake River basin on the Columbia, and analyzes the complex correlations and interactions of large-scale and more local environmental covariates.
 They worked with a rich dataset of over 285,000 individually-tagged fish between 2000 and 2015.

 They describe the context as follows: